OpenGridMap/transnet/README.md

 # Transnet
 The Transnet project consists of a set of Python and Matlab scripts for the automatic inference of high voltage power (transmission) grids based on crowdsourced OpenStreetMap (OSM) data.
 Transnet yields two different models, a Common Information Model (CIM) model and a Matlab Simulink model.
 The latter can be used to perform load flow analysis.
 This manual guides you to the Transnet setup and gives several usage examples.

+## Documentation

+Information about Transnet can be found in the Master [thesis](https://github.com/OpenGridMap/transnet/blob/master/doc/JohannesLeimhoferMasterThesis.pdf) of Johannes Leimhofer.

 ## Setup Transnet Project (Ubuntu 16.04):
 Checkout the Transnet project:
 ```